Distance From Vancouver:

 Today we have visited Crooked Falls for the second time,

 first being just over three years ago.
-This time the Falls were not
+This time, the waterfall not

 as impressive due to the smaller water volume, but we did descend to the

-very bottom of the viewing area and got some neat shots of the waterfall
+very bottom of the viewing area and got some neat shots of Crooked Falls

 from the side.